mohamedismail37/Pizza-Maker/README.md

 # Pizza-Maker-GUI
 ### The system provides a user-friendly menu where customers can select pizza types, sizes, toppings, etc.
-### It calculates total prices and supports order confirmation and reset form.
+### It calculates total prices and supports order confirmation and reset forms.

 ---